jwinarske/rkboot/README.rst

   Both of these use 3.3V, with levinboot setting 1.5MBaud (8 bits, no parity, no flow control) transfer rate by default (this can be changed in :src:`config.h` setting a different clock divider, i. e.
 13 for 115200 baud).
   Keep in mind that BL31 by default uses 115200 baud by default, so unless you change that (in :code:`plat/rockchip/rk3399/rk3399_def.h` in the TF-A source tree or in levinboot as described before), you will not get any output from that stage.

-  - (re-)start the system.
-Both the RockPro64 and the Pinebook Pro have a reset button on the PCB, making this a quick and simple process.

-  - tell :command:`usbtool` to run levinboot and its payload.
-There are multiple currently working constellations for this, and if you are just getting started, you should try them in order (while resetting the system inbetween, of course).
+There are several possible boot processes via USB:

-    - levinboot and `memtest.bin`: run :command:`usbtool --call levinboot-usb.bin --run memtest.bin`.
+- single-stage USB boot: :command:`usbtool --run levinboot-usb.bin`

-      This should run levinboot and then start testing memory.
+  This is the simplest USB boot process, as it is equivalent to the self-boot images.
+Like the self-boot images, :output:`levinboot-usb.bin` can only be built if it is configured to use boot media.

+  The primary purpose of this boot process is testing self-boot configurations in a situation as close as possible to self-boot, but without having to write to boot media.

+- two-stage USB boot using boot media: :command:`usbtool --call sramstage.bin --load 4000000 elfloader.bin --jump 4000000 1000`

+  This is functionally equivalent to the first, with the difference that sramstage does not unpack an embedded copy of dramstage (elfloader), which means that the build-process is slightly simpler and faster.

+  This is useful for quickly testing dramstage changes related to boot medium handling.
+It is mutually exclusive with the next option:

-    - levinboot and BL31 with `teststage.bin`: run :command:`usbtool --call levinboot-usb.bin --load 4000000 elfloader.bin --load 4200000 path/to/bl31.elf --load 100000 path/to/fdt-blob.dtb --load 280000 teststage.bin --jump 4000000 1000` (with the paths substituted for your system).
+- two-stage USB boot with mask-ROM transfer: :command:`usbtool --call sramstage.bin --load 4000000 elfloader.bin --load 4200000 path/to/bl31.elf --load 100000 path/to/fdt-blob.dtb --load 280000 teststage.bin --jump 4000000 1000` (with the paths substituted for your system)

-      This should run levinboot to initialize DRAM, load all payload files into DRAM, and finally jump to :output:`elfloader.bin` which will start BL31, which will give control to :output:`teststage.bin`, which should dump the FDT header as well as its contents in DTS syntax.
+  This should run sramstage to initialize DRAM, load all payload files into DRAM, and finally jump to :output:`elfloader.bin` which will start BL31, which will give control to :output:`teststage.bin`, which should dump the FDT header as well as its contents in DTS syntax.

-    - levinboot and BL31 with a Linux kernel: this is basically the same as the previous command, just with your (uncompressed) kernel image instead of :output:`teststage.bin`.

-    - The loading step for the previous commands will take a while, because :command:`usbtool` uses the mask ROM code to transfer the files, which is anything but fast at receiving and verifying data sent over USB.
-Therefore, levinboot includes a binary that offers a faster bulk-based interface to transfer commands and payloads.
+  The primary use case for this boot process is testing any changes related to payload handoff, especially for small payloads.

+  You can use an (uncompressed) kernel image instead of teststage, though beware that mask-ROM-based transfers are rather slow.
+Instead it is recommended to use the following:

-      To use it, build :output:`usbstage.bin` and run your configuration like so: :command:`usbtool --call levinboot-usb.bin --run usbstage.bin --load 100000 path/to/fdt-blob.dtb --pload 280000 path/to/kernel/Image --pload 4200000 path/to/bl31.elf --load 4000000 elfloader.bin --start 4000000 4102000` or similar with :output:`teststage.bin`.
+- three-stage USB boot without compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 100000 path/to/fdt-blob.dtb --pload 280000 path/to/kernel/Image --pload 4200000 path/to/bl31.elf --load 4000000 elfloader.bin --start 4000000 4102000`

-    - compressed payloads: configure the build with :cmdargs:`--elfloader-lz4`, :cmdargs:`--elfloader-gzip` and/or :cmdargs:`--elfloader-zstd` (depending on your taste in compression format) and run :command:`usbtool --call levinboot-usb.bin --load 4000000 elfloader.bin --load 4400000 path/to/payload-blob --jump 4000000 1000` where the payload blob is constructed as described in _`The Payload Blob`, with either a 'real' kernel or :output:`teststage.bin`.
+  This will use faster bulk transfers to copy the payload into memory.
+Note that neither this nor the previous boot process can use an initcpio, since compression is needed for framing.

-      The same can be done with :output:`usbstage.bin` like :command:`usbtool --call levinboot-usb.bin --run usbstage.bin --load 4400000 path/to/payload-blob --load 4000000 elfloader.bin --start 4000000 4102000`
+- three-stage USB boot with compression: :command:`usbtool --call sramstage.bin --run usbstage.bin --load 4400000 path/to/payload-blob --load 4000000 elfloader.bin --start 4000000 4102000`

+  Note that usbstage can use stdin instead of a file by specifying '-'.

+  The usecase for this is booting actual systems (i. e. not payloads designed to test levinboot) via USB.

+You can also test DRAM by running :command:`usbtool --call sramstage.bin --run memtest.bin`.
+Furthermore, usbstage can also be used for _`Flashing SPI`.

 Booting from SPI
 ================

 levinboot can load its payload images from SPI flash.
 This way it can be used as the first stage in a kexec-based boot flow.

-Configure the build with :cmdargs:`--elfloader-spi --embed-elfloader` in addition to your choice of preferred compression formats (you need at least one).
+Configure the build with :cmdargs:`--elfloader-spi` in addition to your choice of preferred compression formats (you need at least one).
 This will produce :output:`levinboot-sd.img` and :output:`levinboot-usb.bin` that are self-contained in the sense that they don't require another stage to be loaded after them by the mask ROM.

 You can test it over USB (see above for basic steps) with :command:`usbtool --run levinboot-usb.bin`, write :output:`levinboot-sd.img` to sector 64 or write :output: on SD/eMMC for use in self-booting.